Communication-Efficient Distributed Learning via Sparse and Adaptive Stochastic Gradient: Theoretical analysis

-Note that all the terms on the right-hand side of inequality \eqref{lemma3} appear in SGD analysis except $\|\omega^{t+1-d}-\omega^{t-d}\|^{2}$ and $\|\sum_{m \in \mathcal{M}}e_{m}^{t}\|^{2}$, which exist due to stale information and compression errors.
+It is worth noting that all terms on the right-hand side of inequality \eqref{lemma3} exist in SGD analysis except $\|\omega^{t+1-d}-\omega^{t-d}\|^{2}$ and $\|\sum_{m \in \mathcal{M}}e_{m}^{t}\|^{2}$, which arise due to stale information and compression errors.
 To deal with these terms, we will introduce an associated Lyapunov function.
-With $F^{*}$ denoting the optimal value of problem \eqref{eqn_1}, the Lyapunov function is defined as:
+With $F^{*}$ denoting the optimal value of problem \eqref{eqn_1}, the Lyapunov function is defined as

 where $\{\beta_d\ge0\}_{d=1}^{D}$ are constants that will be determined later.
 The Lyapunov function is coupled with the selection rule \eqref{condition} that contains the parameter difference terms.
 We also highlight that in the definition \eqref{lya}, $\mathcal{L}^{t}>0$ for any $t \in \mathbb{N}$.
 A direct extension of Lemma \ref{lem:3} gives the following descent lemma.